 Next up will be images.
 You’ll be surprised at how big an impact they make on your site, and how easy it is to put the kibosh on that nonsense.

-In the meantime, if you have questions about plugins just give me a shout in the comment area below.
-And, if your site is still dragging and you want to get it taken care of quickly and affordably, look into my WordPress Page Speed Optimization service.
+In the meantime, if you have questions about plugins just give us a shout in the comment area below.
+And, if your site is still dragging and you want to get it taken care of quickly, look into our WordPress Page Speed Optimization service.
 It’s like a performance tune-up for WordPress websites.